hrubymar10/wesnoth-cs/README.md

 As of 2021-05-27 the translation is complete.

-The work on the translation of the 1.14 ended, because "... there are no further planned releases for 1.14 barring a critical bug of some sort being discovered.
-So at this point any additional translation updates done for 1.14 will most likely not make it into a release."
-(Pentarctagon, 2021-06-21).
+The work on the translation of the 1.14 ended, because [there are no further planned releases for 1.14](https://mailman.wesnoth.org/pipermail/i18n/2021-June/000057.html).

 ## wesnoth-announcement
 `wesnoth-announcement.po` originates from https://github.com/wesnoth/website/blob/master/start/1.14/po/cs.po